 The principle of a Davenport density column is simple and accurate: two different organic “solvents” with different densities are mixed in such a way that a density profile over the height of the column is obtained.
 By applying floaters with a predefined density to the column a calibration curve can be prepared.
 Polymeric samples with unknown densities can now be measured.
 The use of the right “solvents” is essential for a good measurement.
 The polymeric sample shouldn’t dissolve or swell in the “solvents”.
-So, in fact non-solvents for the specific polymeric samples are needed.
+So, non-solvents for the specific polymeric samples are needed.
 Next to that a combination of “solvents” should be found with different densities and good miscibility in a specific density range.

 The preparation of a Davenport density column is laborious and time consuming.
 Thereafter the column can be used for several weeks to months depending on the intensity of use.
 After a certain time period the gradient is disturbed and a new column has to be prepared.